 - Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If necessary, contact your system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command:
+If necessary, contact your system administrator for information about extending file systems. - 4.
+To determine the amount of free disk space on the system, enter the following command:

 '''

-df -h /tmp

-or

-df -k /tmp
+df -k

+df -h (on Solaris 10)

 '''